AlertForce | Manual Handling Training Courses in Brisbane

 Through the training program, workers learn safe manual handling techniques.
 The goal is to reduce the risk of workplace injury through proper education.

 The methods used to reduce MSD injuries are beneficial for workers in almost any industry.
-However, AlertForce offers four separate manual handling training courses for these industries:
+However, AlertForce offers four separate manual and handling training courses for these industries:

 The course content addresses specific best practices for the listed industry.
 For example, office workers may not need to know the steps for carrying heavy loads on a conveyor line.
 However, office workers can benefit from training to reduce injury due to repetitive movement, such as typing.